 about

-Now based in Los Angeles, Adrianne has performed in venues in the United States and internationally.
-She has performed and recorded with globally recognized musicians, including the Grammy-nominated Lado B Brazilian Project, with whom she toured Brazil on keyboards and vocals.
-She has played and sung on numerous recordings (including The Jazz Chamber with legendary multireedist Bennie Maupin) and was the musical director of the new musical Twins for its premiere in Berlin.
+Now based in Los Angeles, Adrianne has performed in venues in the United States, Europe and South America.
+She has played and recorded with globally recognized musicians, including on both albums of the Grammy-nominated Lado B Brazilian Project, with whom she toured Brazil on keyboards and vocals.
+She has played keyboard instruments and sung on numerous recordings (including The Jazz Chamber with legendary multireedist Bennie Maupin) and was the musical director of the new musical Twins for its premiere in Berlin.
 Also a producer and arranger, her projects include albums for actor-singers Jacqueline Emerson (The Hunger Games) and Larry Wolf (Pound, Putney Swope).
-Her voice and piano playing can be heard on film and television soundtracks including God’s Country with Thandiwe Newton, Sanctuary with Margaret Qualley and the Emmy-nominated musical episode of The L Word: Generation Q. She was actress Gugu Mbatha-Raw’s piano coach for the titular role in the feature film Belle.
+Her voice and piano playing can be heard on film and television soundtracks including the Emmy-nominated musical episode of The L Word: Generation Q, God’s Country with Thandiwe Newton and Sanctuary with Margaret Qualley.
+She was actress Gugu Mbatha-Raw’s piano coach for the titular role in the feature film Belle and appears as herself in renowned performance artist Marina Abramovic’s documentary 512 Hours.

-In addition to her own project, Adrianne performs regularly with her seven-person a cappella vocal improvisation collective Fish To Birds at such Los Angeles venues as the Blue Whale, Catalina Jazz Club, REDCAT at Disney Hall and Skirball Cultural Center.
+Adrianne also performs with her seven-person a cappella vocal improvisation collective Fish To Birds at such Los Angeles venues as Blue Whale, Catalina Jazz Club, REDCAT at Disney Hall and Skirball Cultural Center.
 She has an extensive acting background and has appeared in numerous plays, films, commercials and television shows, starring opposite venerable character actor Seymour Cassel in the thriller The Chameleon.
-She is the founder and producer of LA Modern Jazz Series, a concert series featuring world-class creative jazz musicians.
+She is the founder and producer of LA Modern Jazz Series, a concert series featuring world-class creative jazz musicians, and is the vocal contractor for Joy Music House.